KindaGoodCoder/Escape-Plan/README.md

 Installation Guide
 1. Download escapeplan.gsc and add to dedicated server tool folder.
 2. Open server.cfg (already in the folder)
-3. write `script escapeplan.gs` into the file
+3. Write `script escapeplan.gsc` into the file.
+4. The file should now load when the server is started